Srounsroun/frontend-technical-test/README.md

 The component is fully pure and can be use in any outside library if needed.

+# Time spent

-Time spent on this project about 9h
+Time spent on this project about 10 hours.

-- 1h to understand and setup environment
+- 1h to understand, setup environment
+- 1h brainstorm on paper
 - 6h of late night coding session
 - 2h of cleaning when something's come's up in mind

+Thanks for the test !

 # Context :